This article originally appeared on VICE Australia/New Zealand

 Generally speaking, sex is quite nice.
 People seem to like putting their mouths on vaginas, putting their dicks in asses, putting their skin on other people's skin.
 And I get it.
 Kissing a sweaty person when they are a little bit salty?
 That's the best.
 Looks good, feels good, smells sort of okay.
-T'is a fiesta for the senses.
+Frankly, sex is just a fiesta for the senses.

 Objectively though, it doesn't taste great.
 That's just a fact, my friend.
 For example, if you were served a dish at a restaurant that tasted like someone's vagina, you probably wouldn't say, "Delicious!
 Compliments to the chef!"
 In fact, you'd probably be thinking, Something's gone very, very wrong in this kitchen.

 What if sex could be both fun and conventionally delicious?
 That might well be the whole premise of flavoured lube—feeling like you're eating a pussy and drinking a Piña colada at the same time.

 But does flavoured lube actually taste good?
 Honestly, I'd never tried it.
 So I decided to taste test five different flavours to see if I could find a properly delicious lube.
 A lube I could plate up in front of the MasterChef judges and tell them, with tears in my eyes, "This is me on a plate."

 Taste: The ingredients for the cocktail this lube is based on are rum, coconut cream, and pineapple juice.
 Honestly, I'm about to coconut cream my pants after tasting this lube.
 Absolutely delectable.

 One problem: The aftertaste isn't so great.
 It's actually much closer to what I'd describe as "a bit painful."
 If I really wanted to hit the nail on the head I'd say, "It feels as though someone is melting plastic wrap directly into my mouth."